 Absence from work because of gender reassignment

 If you need to take time off work because of gender reassignment, you're protected against discrimination by your employer.
-Gender reassignment is when you change your sex or want to change your sex.

 Read this page to find out more about gender reassignment discrimination if you're absent from work.

 You may have been treated unfairly because of gender reassignment in other situations at work or outside work.

 The Equality Act says it can also be unlawful discrimination if someone treats you unfairly in other ways as well because of gender reassignment.

 You’re protected against discrimination if your absence from work is related somehow to your gender reassignment.